Yassinov7/crafted-by-yassine/README.md

 - 🧩 Interactive animations with **Framer Motion**
 - 📁 Dynamic data from **Supabase**
 - 🖼️ Certificate gallery with modals
-- ✍️ Blog section using TipTap editor
+- ✍️ Blog section with professional features
 - 📬 Contact form powered by **EmailJS**
 - ⚙️ Optimized for SEO + Sitemap generation
 - 💡 Clean and modular code structure